Not all cannabis concentrates are made equally. Cannabis distillate is known for its potency, clarity, and purity – but what exactly is it?

 The finished product is the beautiful, honey-thick, versatile distillate concentrate.
 Although it decreases slightly in potency, terpenes can be added back to the THC at the end of processing for flavor and aroma restoration.

-The cannabis distillate’s color can vary depending on the growing conditions, extraction and refinement method, etc. However, all of them have a viscous consistency that is similar to honey or molasses in texture, which makes it easy for individuals to use orally as medicine just like they would any other type of oil.
+The cannabis distillate’s color can vary depending on the growing conditions, extraction and refinement method, etc. However, all of them have a viscous consistency that is similar to honey or molasses in texture, which makes it easy for individuals to use orally just like they would any other type of oil.

 After the distillation process, only one active component remains in this product: THC.
 This psychoactive cannabinoid has both advantages and disadvantages.